 Furthermore, the used material is hypoallergenic, which increases the safety that each user benefits from using the earplugs.

-Additionally, the uncorded foam earplug has a tapered design that promotes a natural and comfortable fit in your ears.
+Additionally, the 3M 1100 Uncorded Foam Earplug has a tapered design that promotes a natural and comfortable fit in your ears.
 Although it is only available in one size, users can be assured of comfort and a perfect fit.
 This is because the earplugs tend to conform to your every person’s unique ear shape and size.
 It also helps that the earplugs are easy and quick to insert into the ears.

 I believe that the ease with which the earplugs roll down also contributes to its rapid and easy fitting.
 I also like how its smooth surface is dirt-resistant, promoting proper hygiene in the process.

-However, one should remember that the earplugs are disposable and cannot be used more than once in most cases.
+However, one should remember that the 3M 1100 Uncorded Foam Earplugs are disposable and cannot be used more than once in most cases.

-Notwithstanding, 200 pairs of earplugs per box still make the 3M 1100 Foam Earplug a worthy investment for hearing protection in the woodworking industry.
+Notwithstanding, 200-pairs of earplugs per box still make the 3M 1100 Uncorded Foam Earplug a worthy investment for woodworking hearing protection.

-I am also pleased that the earmuff was built to be compatible with various industrial safety hard hats.
+I am also pleased that the 3M Peltor X4P3E Hard HatX-Series Earm was built to be compatible with various industrial safety hard hats.
 Also, the stainless steel headband enhances the strength and durability of this hearing safety device.
 The design helps to resists and prevents warping and bending.